 Bleeding that takes place in the esophagus, stomach, or the first part of the small intestine most often causes the stool to appear black or tarry.
 Your doctor may use the term "melena."

-In children, a small amount of blood in the stool is usually not serious.
+In children, a small amount of blood in the stool is most often not serious.
 The most common cause is constipation.
-You should still tell your child's doctor if you notice this problem.
+You should still tell your child's provider if you notice this problem.

 You may be asked the following questions:

 You may need to have one or more tests to look for the cause: